Tag Archives: historical

 Mt.
 Samat Trip: Journey to Dambana ng Kagitingan in Bataan

 It was a slow Saturday.
 The Friday before that was capped with a client dinner-meeting that extended until late at night.
 Add the trip home and it was already past midnight when we slept.
-The problem with having a regular … Continue reading
+The problem with having a regular waking hour is waking up on that particular hour; even if you don’t want to wake up to extend your rest hours.
+Continue reading Mt.
+Samat Trip: Journey to Dambana ng Kagitingan in Bataan

 Independence Day: Philippine Holiday